Rift Valley Province

-Rift Valley Province (Mkoa wa Bonde la Ufa) of Kenya, bordering Uganda, was one of Kenya's eight provinces, before the Kenyan general election, 2013.
+Rift Valley Province (Mkoa wa Bonde la Ufa) of Kenya, bordering Uganda, was one of Kenya's eight provinces, before the 2013 Kenyan general election.

 Rift Valley Province was the largest and one of the most economically important provinces in Kenya.
-It was dominated by the Kenya Rift Valley which passes through it and gives the province its name.
+It was dominated by the Kenya Rift Valley which passes through it and gave the province its name.
 According to the 2009 Census, the former province covered an area of 182,505.1 km2 and would have had a population of 10,006,805, making it the largest and most populous province in the country.
 The bulk of the provincial population inhabited a strip between former Nairobi and Nyanza Province.
 The capital was the town of Nakuru.

 Counties

 As of March 2013 after the Kenyan general election, 2013, the Province was partitioned into counties and Rift Valley Province was dissolved.

 Geography

 The Great Rift Valley runs south through Kenya from Lake Turkana in the north and has several unique geographical features, including the Elgeyo escarpment which is a popular tourist attraction.